DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/Part_I.md

   ```

 1. What did the arrange function do to the dataset?
+2. Run lines 34-35.
+How is the output different from the first example?
-2. How does the output created in R differ from what is produced using a similar function in Excel?
+3. How does the output created in R differ from what is produced using a similar function in Excel?

 ### [On to Part II](https://github.com/DAACS-Research-Consortium/DAACS-Open-Academy/blob/main/FSS2021/Workshop3/Part_II.md)